rasools/rasools.github.io/content/authors/admin/_index.md

     url: https://nbis.se/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include multi-omics integration, metabolic modeling and structural biology.
+bio: My research interests include multi-omics integration, metabolic modeling, genome editing and structural biology.

 # Interests to show in About widget
 interests: